 Common initial symptoms and signs include dry mouth, blurred or double vision, drooping eyelids, slurred speech, and difficulty swallowing.
 Pupillary light reflex is diminished or totally lost.
 Dysphagia can lead to aspiration pneumonia.
 Muscles of respiration and of the extremities and trunk progressively weaken in a descending pattern.
 Fever is absent, and the pulse remains normal or slow unless intercurrent infection develops.
 Constipation is common after neurologic impairment appears.
 Major complications include respiratory failure caused by diaphragmatic paralysis and pulmonary infections.

 Neurologic symptoms appear, as in food-borne botulism, but there are no GI symptoms or evidence implicating food as a cause.
-A history of a traumatic injury or a deep puncture wound in the preceding 2 wk may suggest the diagnosis.
+A history of a traumatic injury or a deep puncture wound (particularly if due to injection of illicit drugs) in the preceding 2 wk may suggest the diagnosis.
 A thorough search should be made for breaks in the skin and for skin abscesses caused by self-injection of illegal drugs.

 Botulism may be confused with Guillain-Barré syndrome, poliomyelitis, stroke, myasthenia gravis, tick paralysis, and poisoning caused by curare or belladonna alkaloids.
 Electromyography shows characteristic augmented response to rapid repetitive stimulation in most cases.

 In food-borne botulism, the pattern of neuromuscular disturbances and ingestion of a likely food source are important diagnostic clues.
 The simultaneous presentation of at least 2 patients who ate the same food simplifies diagnosis, which is confirmed by demonstrating C. botulinum toxin in serum or stool or by isolating the organism from stool.
 Finding C. botulinum toxin in suspect food identifies the source.